 Debilitating Medical Condition means cancer, glaucoma, positive status for human immunodeficiency virus (HIV), acquired immune deficiency syndrome (AIDS), hepatitis C, amyotrophic lateral sclerosis (ALS), Crohn's disease, Parkinson's disease, and multiple sclerosis (MS), when such diseases are debilitating, and other debilitating conditions as determined in writing by a Qualifying Patient's healthcare provider.

+Delivery Agreement means a contract between a licensed Marijuana Retailer and a Delivery Licensee or Marijuana Establishment with a Delivery Endorsement to deliver Marijuana or Marijuana Products from the Marijuana Retailer directly to Consumers under the provisions of a Delivery License.

+Delivery Endorsement means authorization granted to Licensees in categories of Marijuana Establishments identified by the Commission to perform deliveries directly from the establishment to Consumers.

-Delivery-only Licensee means an entity that is authorized to deliver directly to Consumers from a Marijuana Retailer or Registered Qualifying Patients or Caregivers from an MTC and that does not provide a retail location accessible to the public.
-License
+Delivery Licensee means an entity that is authorized to deliver Marijuana or Marijuana Products directly to Consumers from a Marijuana Retailer or Registered Qualifying Patients or Caregivers from an MTC.
+The Delivery License shall be considered a Marijuana Retailer license in accordance with the provisions of M.G.L. c.
+94G, § 1 and 935 CMR 500.000: Adult Use of Marijuana.

 Department of Agricultural Resources (MDAR) means the Massachusetts Department of Agricultural Resources, unless otherwise specified.
 MDAR has jurisdiction over Hemp and Pesticides.